GovTechSG/techpass-user-docs/docs/get-invited-and-onboard-to-techpass.md

   >- We'll send the SEED onboarding email within the next three business days.
   >- This email is valid only for 30 days.
   >- Ensure that you have activated your TechPass account before proceeding to onboard your Internet Device to SEED.
-  >- If your SEED onboarding email has expired, you need to request again.
+  >- If your SEED onboarding email has expired, create a [service request with TechPass](https://go.gov.sg/seed-techpass-support) to receive the SEED onboarding invitation email again.
+For more details, see the [SEED FAQs](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/faqs/seed-faq-general) section.

 ## Step 2.
 Sign in using initial password